 However, the good thing is that there are many clients here and they will get you in touch with someone looking for your skills.

-Belay Solutions: A more elite site with stringent and thorough hiring processes that involve talent matching.
+Belay Solutions is a more elite site with stringent and thorough hiring processes that involve talent matching.
 They may interview you before they decide to hire you a virtual assistant.

 You can earn a decent amount of money by becoming a virtual assistant.
 The key lies in learning skills, working hard, and using the right platform.